bitbonsai/huepp/README.md

 ### What about feature **X**

 There's something called pull requests.
-Feel free to add whateva.
-You can find me on the 6th when the pull request is ready.
+Feel free to add whatever.
+You can find me learning important stuff at the 6th floor when the pull request is ready.